EugeneLoy/coq_jupyter/README.md

 Manual cell rollback is also available using `Rollback cell` button (at the bottom of executed cell) or shortcut (`Ctrl+Backspace`).

-## coqtop arguments
+## Configuring kernel

-Use `--coqtop-args` to supply additional arguments to `coqidetop`/`coqtop` when installing kernel.
-In this case you might also want to set custom kernel name/display name using `--kernel-name`/`--kernel-display-name`.
+You can configure kernel by passing additional arguments during kernel installation:

+* `--kernel-name` - name of the kernel

+* `--kernel-display-name` - name of the kernel that will be displayed in Jupyter UI

+* `--coqtop-executable` - specifies `coqidetop`/`coqtop` executable

+* `--coqtop-args` - additional arguments to supply to `coqidetop`/`coqtop`

 For example, to add kernel that instructs `coqidetop` to load `/workspace/init.v` on startup:

-    python -m coq_jupyter.install --kernel-name=coq_with_init --kernel-display-name="Coq (with init.v)" --coqtop-args="-l /workspace/init.v"
+    python -m coq_jupyter.install --kernel-name=coq_with_init --kernel-display-name="Coq (with init.v)" --coqtop-executable="/usr/bin/coqidetop" --coqtop-args="-l /workspace/init.v"

 ## Contributing